minggli/gan/README.md

 ### Training
 `python -m gan.train --epochs 20`
 to train and export model to `./bin` (default) so that Tensorflow Model Server can then load it for serving.

+### Spin up services
+`docker-compose up` to start containers for web app and tensorflow serving.

 ### Endpoint
 `GET host:5000/generate` samples a generated image from approximated p(x).